Protestantism in Jamaica: Origins

+Protestantism first established itself in Jamaica in the immediate aftermath of the English conquest of Jamaica in 1655.
+Prior to this, Jamaica was a Spanish possession with Roman Catholicism as its official, dominant and solely permitted faith.
+After the English invasion, Catholicism was proscribed and its adherents forced underground, and the Church of England replaced it as the church of state, quickly establishing itself across the island.
+The Quakers arrived soon thereafter, erecting meeting houses in Port Royal during the latter half of the 17th century.

 Prior to white missionaries, George Liele was the first successful venture that spread Christianity to the enslaved in Jamaica.
 White missionaries from Europe or North America were not the only attempts to provide religion to the slave population of Jamaica.
 African Americans also played a role in spreading the Protestant faith in Jamaica.
 George Liele was a former slave from Georgia who made his way to Jamaica.
 He was recognized as the first successful venture of Christianity among the enslaved in Jamaica.
 He began Baptist work on the island in the mid-eighteenth century, meaning he was in Jamaica before English and Anglo-American missionaries.
 At the time Liele was working with slave communities, he was met with opposition from established groups such as the state church and the Church of England.
 As Liele and his Baptist followers were spreading out across Jamaica, laws were passed to restrict Black Baptist leaders from preaching, teaching slaves how to read and write, as well as from having gatherings because authorities believed these kinds of activities could lead to revolts.

 Europeans began to bring their religion to the enslaved in Jamaica starting in the 18th century.
 Europeans were galvanized to come to the Caribbean by political and religious motives.
 The English wanted to challenge the Spanish monopoly and influence of Catholicism in the Caribbean.
 Northern Europeans such as the English and Dutch wanted to break through the political and economic stronghold of Spain and open new territories to spread their faith.
 The English believed they had a moral responsibility to spread their religion in their colonies.